alexgabriel8/project-pokedex/README.md

 - Some <strong>[Testing Library](https://testing-library.com/)</strong> libraries:
    - <strong>[React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)</strong>: Test React Components.
    - <strong>[User event](https://testing-library.com/docs/user-event/intro/)</strong>: Test events (mouse click, keyboard typing, etc.) with more accuracy.

 - <strong>[ESLint](https://eslint.org/)</strong>: Linter used to detect bugs in code.

 - <strong>[Prettier](https://prettier.io/)</strong>: Code formatter used to visually standardize the code.

+- <strong>[Docker](https://www.docker.com/)</strong>: Isolates the app by turning it in a Container, allowing execution in any Operational System that has Docker and eases installation by placing every dependency in the App instead of your machine, which also facilates uninstallation because the app and all its dependecies are removed just by deleting the container and its image.

 # Using the project